-When installed and conditions are maintained as per IKO literature, relevant Codes of Practice and UK Building Regulations, the product will remain unaffected by normal conditions found within the roof space and will have a life comparable to that of traditional roof tile underlay.
+When installed and conditions are maintained as per IKO literature, relevant Codes of Practice and UK Building Regulations, the product will remain unaffected by normal conditions found within the roof space.

 DISCLAIMER

 Whilst every precaution is taken to ensure that the information given in this literature is correct and up to date it is not intended to form part of any contract or give rise to any collateral liability, which is hereby specifically excluded.
 IKO reserve the right to amend and/or withdraw this document without notice.